-It was set up in January 2016 after a successful 6 month residence working with David Ellington as ‘Agent for Change’ funded by Art of England (South West).
-Watershed would like to develop more inclusive cinema that welcomes D/deaf people to enjoy and be able to chat about the films itself.
+The project was set up in January 2016 after a successful six-month residence working with David Ellington as ‘Agent for Change’ funded by Art of England (South West).
+Watershed’s aim is to develop more inclusive cinema that welcomes D/deaf people to enjoy and be able to chat about films.

-It has attracted the number of D/deaf, HOH and hearing people and they shared their views on directing, representation, valuation, cultural difference, including sound track and musics.
+The project has increased the number of D/deaf, HOH and hearing people attending the Watershed, and these audiences were able to share their views on directing, representation, values, cultural difference, with conversations also around soundtrack and music.

-Any genres in the films to be selected, subjecting to DS print availability.
+Any genres of film were selected, subjecting to DS print availability.

-Local film / cultural experts to be contacted as they can able to explain their views on films.
+Local film / cultural experts were contacted, to add depth to discussions about films.

-Number of regular deaf people came in and found it enjoyable and useful to discuss about the wide range of issue such as story, representation, key theme, and music.
+A good number of D/deaf people attended and found screenings enjoyable and discussions, about the wide range of issues such as story, representation, key theme, and music, useful.

 What didn’t work

-We needed to check with the distributors in advance over the availability of Descriptive Subtitling (DS), as a few time they were not available at the last minute.
-Some HOH people are struggled to follow the pace of the conversation.
-We are also mindful of particular themes that may arise in films, especially in relation to the portrayal of incidents such as violence owing to possible mental health needs of attendees.
+Distributors needed to be checked with in advance over the availability of Descriptive Subtitling (DS), as a few times the files were not available at the last minute.
+Some HOH people can struggle to follow the pace of the conversation so these were necessary.
+Curators were also mindful of particular themes that may arise in films, especially in relation to the portrayal of incidents such as violence, owing to the possible mental health needs of attendees.